Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 INVICTI_TARGET_ID | ID of the target to scan, as configured in the platform.
 See Retrieve the target ID. | abcd1234-5678-efgh-ijkl-9876mnopqrst | |

 INVICTI_TARGET_URL | URL of the target to scan.
 For ephemeral targets only.
-Do not use localhost as it refers to the container itself in that context. | https://test.test.net | |
+Don't use localhost as it refers to the container itself in that context. | https://test.test.net | |

 INVICTI_TRIGGER_SCAN_ONLY | When true, starts the scan and exits immediately without waiting for results.
 The scan continues running in the background.
+The CLI displays the scan ID and URL for tracking, exits with code 0, and skips vulnerability processing and report generation.
 Cannot be used with EphemeralAgent.
 Default: false. | true | true, false |

 Authentication